 - Life Expectancy: All bulbs have a different kind of life expectancy.
 LED bulbs have the best life expectancy.
 They exceed CFL, Halogen and Incandescent bulbs.
 Bulbs have the life expectancy on the backside of it or the packaging.
 You need to check it.

 - Mercury level in the bulb: Mercury is a dangerous element for the human body.
 The Mercury level in bulbs should be checked when purchasing it.
 If it is high, then it should be disposed of carefully.

 - Colour Rendering Index (CRI): CRI reflects the true colors of different objects.
 How well you see the accurate red color in apples or green color in Pears.
 Incandescent bulbs and Halogen have higher CRI above 90, whereas LEDs have CRI in the 80’s range.
 So after evaluating all the pros and cons, you can select the bulb.

 - Fixtures: You need to decide on how you are going to select those bulbs.
 Some of the bulbs can be directly mounted on the ceiling.
 If you want to enhance the look of your house, then you can use recessed lights.
 They look attractive and can be placed in most rooms of your home.
-You can use Pendant lights and chandeliers to make your living room, entry or dining area look more attractive.
-If you have a habit of reading at night before sleeping, then you can put a table lamp beside the bed.
+You can use Pendant lights and chandeliers to make your living room, entry, or dining area look more attractive.
+If you have a habit of reading at night before sleeping, you can put a table lamp beside it.

-- Brand: Finally, you should always go for a brand which has got an excellent reputation in the market.
+- Brand: Finally, you should always go for a brand with an excellent reputation in the market.
 Some popular brands also give a warranty on their products.

 The most cost-effective investment for homeowners is to replace incandescent bulbs with LEDs.
 Here is a fantastic statistic.
 You can save $75 a year if you replace the five most frequently used lights with energy-efficient bulbs.